SciML/SciMLWorkshop.jl/docs/src/exercises/stiffbio_uncertainty.md

 ## Part 5: Adding stochasticity with stochastic differential equations

-How does this system react in the presense of stochasticity?
+How does this system react in the presence of stochasticity?
 We can investigate this question by using stochastic differential equations.
 A stochastic differential equation formulation of this model is known as the multiplicative noise model, is created with: